Connect with us

 Cameron Peterson

-A 20-year-old Texas man obsessed with mass shooters has pleaded guilty to a weapons charge, federal prosecutors say, adding that his arrest this summer may have foiled a mass murder attack.
+A 20-year-old Texas man obsessed with mass shooters has pleaded guilty to a weapons charge, according to federal prosecutors, who say his arrest this summer may have foiled a mass murder attack.

 Cameron Peterson, from New Braunfels near San Antonio, came to the attention of law enforcement on May 8 when someone submitted an anonymous tip to the FBI in regards to a potential school shooter.